 The plan's Drug List includes information about the restrictions described above.
 To find out if any of these restrictions apply to a drug you take or want to take, check the Drug List.
-For the most up-to-date information, call Member Services (phone numbers are printed on the back cover of this booklet) or check our website (allwell.mhsindiana.com).
+For the most up-to-date information, call Member Services (phone numbers are printed on the back cover of this booklet) or check our website (www.wellcare.com/allwellin).